-As with a lot of diets, there are many different plans to choose from and what may be right for someone may not be the right choice for you.
-In this post we are going to take a look at 4 different types of intermittent fasting that are designed specifically for people who want fast weight loss.
+As with a lot of diets, there are many different plans to choose from and what may be right for someone else may not be right for you.
+In this post, we’re going to take a look at 4 different types of intermittent fasting that are designed specifically for people who want fast weight loss.

-But weight loss is not the only benefit that you will gain from fasting!
-You can also expect increased mental clarity and concentration, and it can even reverse type two diabetes, so it’s definitely worth looking into.
+But weight loss is not the only benefit that you’ll gain from fasting!
+You can also expect increased mental clarity and concentration, and it can even put type 2 diabetes into remission, so it’s definitely worth looking into.

-As with all new diets, it is worth doing a little research around the subject before you start, but take the following as a jumping off point and see which one is right for you.
+As with all new diets, it’s worth doing a little research around the subject before you start, but take the following as a starting point and see which one is right for you.
+Good luck!

 1. Missing Meals